chriscasano/cockroach-dr/README.md

 ### Identify Transactions in Audit Log

-"Let's go to the audit logging directory and do a search for transactions containing $1000"
+Let's go to the audit logging directory and do a search for transactions containing $1000.
+These logs can be found on [here](https://www.cockroachlabs.com/docs/v20.1/experimental-audit.html#audit-log-file-storage-location) in your CockroachDB installation.

 ```
 cat cockroach-sql-audit.log | grep 1000 | grep Tyler